CodeTheChangeUBC/sasc/README.md

 # sasc
 Development repo for the SASC project.

+The tech stack for this project is node.js, express, react, and MySQL.

 How to get the project running: